In less than a year, you can book a 5 night Disney World hotel stay and flights to Orlando for almost nothing!

 2. An airline co-branded credit card for yourself and/or your partner

 3. A combination of the above

-Many cards (including the Chase Sapphire Preferred) waive the annual fee for the first year!
+Some cards even waive the annual fee for the first year!

 The Chase Marriott Rewards credit card is key to a free hotel stay in Disney World

-The current signup bonus is enough for 5 nights at the Dolphin or 5 nights at the Swan if you and your partner open one.
+The current welcome bonus is enough for 5 nights at the Dolphin or 5 nights at the Swan if you and your partner open one.

 The other cards you will need to open depend on the best airlines for your flights to Orlando and how many tickets you need to book.

 For your flights to Orlando, there are several credit card options